umlet/UnisonKindergarten/README.md

 ...
 ```

 We can only emulate such structures, eg, in whitespace-oblivious languages like C++, by indenting, putting comments to the right, using a custom preprocessor or to-be-written IDE plugins..
-A structured language like Unison could provide a super-framework for such an IDE.
+A structured language like Unison could provide a super-framework for such an IDE -- we just put an additional "add/update" button inside each cell and voilà.

 (Now, true, `cd` is no longer needed here.
 But I think the crack of `cd` would be helpful for learners; later they will buy the cocaine of `deploy.all PROD`.
 PLEASE PLEASE?)